goniz/gazelle-foreign-cc/README.md

 A Bazel Gazelle plugin to generate C++ (`cc_library`, `cc_binary`, `cc_test`) rules from existing CMake projects.

+## Examples

+See the [examples directory](/examples) for sample projects demonstrating how to use this plugin.

 ## Current Status

 This plugin is under active development.
 Currently, it can: